benjymous/annotations/sandman/sandman.05.md

   He might have the rope going down his shirt and tied around his waist.
 They did this in the movie "Heathers."

+- As noted in a [Rolling Stone interview](https://www.rollingstone.com/tv-movies/tv-movie-features/neil-gaiman-sandman-season-2-release-good-omens-calliope-1234580270/) in 2022, Neil originally intended these pages to feature The Joker, but it had to be changed at the last minute due to The Joker being "dead" (for continuity reasons.)

 - #### Panel 7

   The materioptikon was described in an earlier annotation.